90sCraig/Twitch-ChatGPT/README.md

 Twitch-ChatGPT is not just another **Twitch Chat Bot**; it's a doorway to a more interactive and spontaneous streaming experience, bringing a breath of fresh air from the usual canned responses.

+## 💬 Get Support on Discord

+Encountered an issue or have a brilliant idea to share?
+We'd love to hear from you!
+Join the [90s Craig Discord Server](https://discord.gg/bYDxFf3akk) where I'd be more than happy to assist and discuss.
+Whether you need help with setup, want to share your exciting new use case, or discuss potential features, the #tech-and-ai channel is the place to connect and get the support you need.
+So, don't hesitate, [join us on Discord](https://discord.gg/bYDxFf3akk) and be part of the community!

 > ⚠️ **Prerequisite:** Access to a paid OpenAI Key is required to unleash the full potential of Twitch-ChatGPT.

 ## 🤖 Live Demo: Experience the Dynamic Twitch Chat Bot